CodeYourFuture/curriculum/common-content/en/module/js1/interpreting-errors/index.md

 Each line of output here tells us something useful.

-The first line tells us exactly where the problem happened:
+The first line is:

 ```
 /Users/dwh/CYF/clock-example.js:12
 ```

-It says the problem was in a file called `/Users/dwh/CYF/clock-example.js`, on line 12 (you probably had a different file name in your output).
-See how the filename ends with `:12` - this means "on line 12".

-If we look in the file it lists at line 12, we will see what line had the problem.
+Your output was probably different.
+But it will have the same parts.
+Some text, then a colon (`:`), then a number.

+{{<note type="exercise" title="Exercise">}}

+Work out what the parts of this line mean.

+Why are they different on my computer than yours?

+How can we use both pieces of information?

+{{</note>}}

-Often we don't need to look at more of the file to understand the error, so the message also shows us a copy of the line that caused the problem:
+Often looking at one line of a file is enough to understand what's wrong.
+So the message also shows us a copy of the line that caused the problem:

 ```
 const currentOutput = formatAs12HourClock("23:00");